- I am one of the chairs of the 15th International Conference on Grammatical Inference that will be held on-line in August 2021.

 One can find more detail in my personal résumé [Last update: Sep 2018].

-- I am involved in the new Master program Master Informatique, parcours Intelligence Artificielle & Apprentissage Automatique (IAAA) (Artificial Intelligence & Machine Learning) that opens in September 2018.
+- I was involved in the new Master program Master Informatique, parcours Intelligence Artificielle & Apprentissage Automatique (IAAA) (Artificial Intelligence & Machine Learning) that opens in September 2018.

-- I am the chair of the International Conference on Grammatical Inference steering committee since 2014.
+- I was the chair of the International Conference on Grammatical Inference steering committee, 2014-2018.

 - I organized with Jeffrey Heinz, Guillaume Rabusseau, and Matteo Sammartino the second edition of the LearnAut, workshop at FLoC 2018.
 It is on learning, logic, automaton, and other related topics.